Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 - This website will give an information to the user about the Indian Restaurant.
 - In a Home page, as a user can view Main Course, Starters and Desserts.
 If user can click any one of this items will enter into the Menu page.
-- If user can click Main Course it will go to Maincourse in menu page.
+- If user can click Main Course it will go to Main course in menu page.
 - In case user click Starters in Home page will go to the Starters section in Menu page.
 - In case user click Desserts in Home page will go to the Desserts section in Menu page.
 - In the Menu page user can view list of Items.
 All these dishes are very famous and delicious in India.